ekureina/ariel/README.md

 # Ariel

-A Discord bot started so I could dip my toes in Bot development, providing links to The Phoenix Saga fanfic links.
+A Discord bot started so I could dip my toes in Bot development, built for the Storyteller's Speakeasy Server.

+It currently includes a list of fics and Phoenix Saga Song Lyrics, with commands to retrieve links to both across a host of platforms.

+Ariel is designed to run on a single server per instance.

-Named after Ranko's sound tech from said Saga.
-May include other utility commands and such.
+Named after Ranko's sound tech from The Phoenix Saga.

 ## Compiling